We must heal

 With this level of assimilation of the very matrix of our individual and collective existence, we can halt the cycle of violence, removing the illusion that we are separate from each other, uniting together and affirming our interconnectedness, rendering us incapable of committing the violent atrocities against each other or any creature with which we share this earth that is our home.
-As Troy Chapman, currently incarcerated, says in his essay, Through My Enemies Eyes, "I developed the ability to see things through the eyes of my enemies, and saw in them the same fear that had so long governed me.
+As Troy Chapman, incarcerated at the time of this writing, says in his essay, Through My Enemies Eyes, "I developed the ability to see things through the eyes of my enemies, and saw in them the same fear that had so long governed me.
 The same confusion, the same grasping for security, the same hunger for love.
 I saw their humanity, and this ruined me as a warrior....
 I realized I do have a choice.
 Indeed, the freedom to choose how to respond may be the total freedom we have."

 Troy comments on a concept that is vital to understanding ourselves, which is the first step in harnessing the potential for healing and peace: he saw his enemy's humanity: fear, anger, confusion, loss, pain, and the desire to be saved from it.
 In order to achieve world peace, we must begin with our own inner peace, and then extend to our family, friends, neighbors, co-workers, and finally, and most importantly, our enemies, the knowledge and understanding that as we suffer, that is how another person also suffers.
 As we want to be soothed of our hurts, so do they, and they never were, and this is where we humans get lost, and then get violent.
 When we can connect this information in our mind, body, and spirit, we can then relate their experience to our own, thereby forging the ability to have compassion, empathy, forgiveness, a desire to connect with another, and be a part of a healing process as opposed to a spiteful, vengeful process.

-The Healing Community Centers will help our family to heal and achieve this knowledge and understanding via engaging people in a multitude of experiences, all of which will incorporate mind/body/spirit integration.
-For example, there will be an extensive array of healthcare practitioners from all traditions of medical care, allopathic/holistic (chiropractic, primary care, osteopaths, mental health, shiatsu, acupuncture, massage therapy, yoga, tai chi, herbology, reflexology, etc.) as well as educational workshops and seminars ranging from art therapy classes, to youth team building to end bullying and gang violence, to exploring and healing from trauma, oppression, depression, violence, rape, addictions, and abuse, through mind, body, and spiritual practice utilizing music, dance, art, poetry, healing circles, drumming circles, support groups, organic gardening, pet therapy, and so on incorporating all aspects of mind/body/spirit therapies/activities/support groups.
+The Healing Community Centers will help our family to heal and achieve this knowledge and understanding via offering and engaging people in a multitude of experiences, all of which will incorporate consciousness education, or, mind/body/spirit integration.
+For example, in addition to the extensive array of healthcare practitioners from all traditions of medical care, mainstream medicine/holistic - primary care, ob/gyn, rhuematology etc, chiropractic, osteopaths, mental health, shiatsu, acupuncture, massage therapy, yoga, tai chi, herbology, etc., there will be educational workshops, seminars, support groups and community gatherings, ranging from art therapy classes, to youth, and adult, team building to end bullying and gang violence, to exploring and healing from trauma, oppression, depression, violence, rape, addictions, and abuse, through mind, body, and spiritual practice utilizing music, dance, art, poetry, sports, healing circles, drumming circles, support groups, organic gardening, pet therapy, and much more, incorporating all aspects of mind/body/spirit therapies/activities/support groups.

-All of this bearing in mind the ultimate goal of freedom from the nullifying and endangering illusion of separation and loneliness, which breeds victimization and hatred.
+All of this bearing in mind the ultimate goal of freedom from the nullifying and endangering reality, and at the same time, illusion, of separation and loneliness, which breeds victimization and hatred.
 Integration of the triad being results in the raising of consciousness, and self empowerment, through knowledge and education, affording individuals a more healthy and functional manner in which to handle the challenges of life, which can sometimes be disturbingly painful, therefore demanding a safe, supportive, and nurturing environment.

 Our current method